 Naturally, grabbing Mejai's Soulstealer is always an option when you are getting massive kills.
 I prefer to switch out litch bane for it.

-Abyssal Scepter is also a good choice, as the spell resist reduction stacks with your innate.
+Abyssal Mask is also a good choice, as the spell resist reduction stacks with your innate.

 The rest is up to you, but this is the order I grab my items, and it works every time.